SumayaKahie/sql-data-warehouse-project/README.md

 Welcome to my repository where we are building a modern data warehouse using SQL Server, including ETL process, data modelling and analytics.

 The course used for this project is from Data with Baraa.
+I perfomed this project using the support of the Date Warehourse course.
+I look forward to recreating with independent data to showcase my learnings.

 This project showcases the data warehousing and analytics skills I’ve developed through online courses and real-world experience.
 From raw sales data to actionable business insights, this work reflects my passion for using data to drive decisions that matter.